coder/coder/docs/admin/provisioners.md

 **User-scoped Provisioners** can only pick up build jobs created from user-tagged templates.
-Unlike the other provisioner types, any Coder user can run user provisioners, but they have no impact unless there is at least one other template with the `scope=user` provisioner tag.
+Unlike the other provisioner types, any Coder user can run user provisioners, but they have no impact unless there exists at least one template with the `scope=user` provisioner tag.

 ```shell
 coder provisionerd start \